poezio/poezio/doc/source/configuration.rst

         **Default value:** ``desc``

-        If set to ``desc``, the MUC users will be displayed from top to bottom in the list, if set to ``asc``, they will be displayed from bottom to top.
+        If set to ``desc``, the chatroom users will be displayed from top to bottom in the list, if set to ``asc``, they will be displayed from bottom to top.

     deterministic_nick_colors